The offside rule is one of the most misunderstood but most often used rules in soccer.

 The next thing to know about the offside rule is that there are 3 situations where there is no offside offense even if the player is in an offside position and becomes involved in active play.

 - When a player receives the ball directly from a goal kick.

 - When the player receives the ball directly from a throw-in, and

 - When the player receives the ball directly from a corner-kick

 These 3 set pieces are the ideal opportunity for a player to take advantage of the opportunity to be further ahead of the defenders than would usually be possible.
 Especially if the defenders momentarily forget that there is no offside offense in these situations!

 Knowing the details of a rule is great, but you also need to know what the consequences are of being penalized for breaking this rule.

 So, what happens when an offside offense is penalized?

-(If you want to know more about what an indirect free kick is, have a look at – A Comprehensive Glossary of the Terms Used in Soccer.
-This is a post I wrote to help people understand the terminology used in soccer)
+If you want to know more about what an indirect free kick is, have a look at my article – Free kick in Soccer: Everything you need to know.

 Hopefully, the offside rule and all its details are starting to make sense now and you’re feeling more confident in your understanding of it.